 The Civic Si has been a staple of the sport compact scene for decades, offering buyers an affordable performance car with the same reliability as the standard Civic.
 The Si was redesigned for the 2017 model year, moving onto the new 10th-generation Civic platform.
 It’s currently available as a coupe or sedan.

 The new chassis is both lighter and more rigid than the previous generation, which should help to improve performance.
-Honda also gave the Civic Si its first turbocharged engine, based on the 1.5-liter four-cylinder used in the standard Civic.
+Honda also gave the Civic Si its first turbocharged engine, which is an evolution of the 1.5-liter four-cylinder used in the standard Civic.
 It produces a healthy 205 hp and 192 lb-ft, which is sent to the front wheels through a six-speed manual transmission.

 The most reliable minivan